aLoNsolml/custom-ds-stack/README.md

     - xgboost
 * JupyterLab extensions:
     - Collpasible Headings
+    - Drawio
     - Shortcutui
+    - System Monitor
     - Table of Contents
+    - Theme Darcula
 * Custom JupyrLab user settings
     - Dark theme for the terminal
     - More shortcuts:
         * Restart Kernel and Clear All: `Alt+O`
         * Restart Kernel and Run All: `Alt+P`

-Additionaty, it includes packages for save [Altair](https://altair-viz.github.io/) charts objects using `selenium` method and Firefox webdriver.
+Additionally, it includes packages for save [Altair](https://altair-viz.github.io/) charts objects using `selenium` method and Firefox webdriver.
 For example, the following lines save a simple scatter-plot to PNG.

 ```python
 import altair as alt